 We've reached that point in the sew-along where we have to roll up our sleeves and sew a muslin.
 I know, it seems like a waste of time, and I know a lot of you don't have a ton of time to sew as it is.
-But trust me, you don't want to waste your valuable sewing time making something only to find out it doesn't fit right.
-So take an hour (yeah, it will go fast) and get your muslin started.
+But trust me, you don't want to waste your valuable sewing time making something only to find out it doesn't fit properly.
+So take an hour (yeah, it will go quickly) and get your muslin started.

 When I cut out my muslin I like to do it on my cutting mat, with my nifty seam allowance guide stuck to my rotary cutter, and I can blast through it in minutes.